Denmark in the Eurovision Song Contest 2000: Voting

+DR appointed Michael Teschl, who represented Denmark in 1999, as its spokesperson to announce the Danish votes during the show.

 Congratulations: 50 Years of the Eurovision Song Contest

 In 2005, "Fly on the Wings of Love" was one of fourteen songs chosen by Eurovision fans and an EBU reference group to participate in the Congratulations anniversary competition.
 Although it was the only Danish entry featured, Denmark were central to the special, as it was hosted at Forum Copenhagen by the Danish national broadcaster.
 Numerous Danish acts appeared both during the show and in the clip montages (which all received notably louder applause from the Danish crowd than the other acts).
 The special was broadcast live on DR with Nicolai Molbech providing Danish-language commentary.

 "Fly on the Wings of Love" appeared eighth in the running order, following "Waterloo" by ABBA and preceding "Poupée de cire, poupée de son" by France Gall.
 Like the majority of entries that night, the performance was mostly by a group of dancers alongside footage of the Olsen Brothers' Eurovision performance, with the duo themselves appearing to lip-sync along with the final verse (they would later re-appear to perform a Eurovision-themed version of their song "Walk Right Back" alongside Linda Martin, Eimear Quinn, Charlie McGettigan, and Jakob Sveistrup, who were appearing as backing singers; the Brothers performed the original version during the opening of the 2001 contest).
 At the end of the first round, "Fly on the Wings of Love" was not one of the five entries announced as proceeding to the second round.
 It was later revealed that the song finished sixth with 111 points, thereby making it the closest non-qualifier to reaching the second round.
 In both the first and second round, in spite of having the opportunity to vote for their own entry, Denmark awarded twelve points to neighboring Sweden and ABBA's "Waterloo," which wound up winning.
 They awarded their own entry ten points, although fellow Nordic nation Iceland gave it their twelve points.